Hello! Welcome to day 24 – we’re discussing sand today. We’re big fans of sand in this home!

 We loved using DIY moon sand in a space sensory tub once.
 The “DIY Moon Sand” we made used 4 cups of sand, 2 cups of corn flour (cornstarch) and a cup of water.
 It did dry out over night but restored by mixing water back in.
 I’m yet to try the moon sand recipe on Pinterest that uses flour and baby oil.

-A newly found love of ours (yes, ours, I love playing with it too!) is kinetic sand (here in the US) which is an incredible play material which moves so differently to normal sand.
+A newly found love of ours (yes, ours, I love playing with it too!) is dating in asia app (here in the US) which is an incredible play material which moves so differently to normal sand.
 It is a very unique sensory experience.
 My littlies love it and I love that it cleans up much easier than normal sand.

 Given that my hubby is a plumber and handyman, we have pipes and wood offcuts for play in our sandpit.